 - Successful AAFCS applicants (sub-grantees) will receive funding and AHA training and resources to effectively implement the Healthy for Life® community nutrition program.

-- Deadline for Submission: August 31, 2021 (AAFCS reserves the right to extend the deadline as necessary and will publicize any extensions to members via electronic communication).
+- Deadline for Submission: Extended to September 10, 2021 (AAFCS reserves the right to extend the deadline as necessary and will publicize any extensions to members via electronic communication).

 - Grant award notifications will be sent by September 20, 2021.

 - Applicants should be aware that grant recipients will be required to attend an introductory webinar in October with AAFCS and AHA Staff.

 - Recipients will conduct four educational experiences over a period of two-three months.
 Ideally, AHA recommends that the educational experiences be offered every two (2) weeks, if possible.

 - Project summary report due in May 2022.

 Current AAFCS members may apply on behalf of or in partnership with a supporting organization.

 Previous grant recipients may apply provided that 1) a different participant audience will be served and 2) complete evaluation data was submitted for the previous grant period.